Honeymoon in Japan: Your Ultimate 10-Day Itinerary Guide

 Day 7: Kyoto

-Lined by more than 100 shops and stalls, this 5- block shopping street, known as “Kyoto’s kitchen”, is the best spot in the city to score seasonal specialties and food, like sushi, dried seafood, pickles, and Japanese sweets.
-Built back in 1310, this market is also a historic spot that should be on your Japan honeymoon itinerary.
+Lined by over 100 shops and stalls, this 5- block shopping street, known as "Kyoto's Kitchen," is the best spot in the city to score seasonal specialties and food, like sushi, dried seafood, pickles, and Japanese sweets.
+Built in 1310, this market is also a historic spot that should be on your Japan honeymoon itinerary.

 Tip